Skip to main content

 No credit card required.

-A self-service IT catalog is like a menu that lists all the available IT services a company provides to its employees or customers.
+A self-service IT catalog is akin to a menu that lists all the available IT services a company provides to its employees or customers.
 It's a convenient, user-friendly portal where you browse, select, and access IT resources without going through the hassle of contacting the IT department.

-This catalog includes services like software applications, hardware resources, and other IT-related tools and information.
-And, just like a restaurant menu, it's organized in a way that makes it easy for users to find what they're looking for.
+The catalog includes services such as software applications, hardware resources, and other IT-related tools and information.
+Just like a restaurant menu, it's organized in a way that makes it easy for users to find what they're looking for.

 But it's not just about convenience.
-A self-service catalog aligned with ITIL principles streamlines IT processes, reduces costs, and improves efficiency within the organization.
+A self-service catalog aligned with Information Technology Infrastructure Library (ITIL) principles streamlines IT processes, reduces costs, and improves efficiency within the organization.
 It's a win-win situation for both IT departments and the end-users they support.

 Benefits of using self-service catalogs

 A self-service catalog provides a single-source of truth on all the IT services provided by an organization.
-According to the Freshservice Benchmark Report, nearly 57% of organizations use a service catalog to facilitate self-service capabilities for end-users requesting services.
+Most organizations use a service catalog to enable self-service options for end-users requesting services.

-And when a service catalog is available, IT agents cut down the Average Resolution Time (ART) and they save up to 1.3 hours.
+When a service catalog is available, IT agents cut down the Average Resolution Time (ART) and save up to 1.3 hours.
 The result?
 More productive hours spent working on service requests and greater efficiency and consistency across the organization.

 IT professionals

-Cloud-based self-service catalogs are like having an IT expert at your fingertips 24/7.
-Solutions to common problems, access to IT resources, and even request new services, are all without having to wait for IT support.
+Cloud-based self-service catalog is akin to having an IT expert at your fingertips 24/7.
+Solutions to common problems, access to IT resources, and requests for new services can all be handled without waiting for IT support.
 As a result, you can expect higher employee and customer success as users resolve issues quickly and get back to work.
-And, of course, it keeps costs in check by improving efficiency and reducing the need for additional IT support.

 Key components of an effective self-service catalog